 Installation and commissioning of a 353.25 kWp solar power plant on the roof of the logistics storage unit

 Based in the Ouled Saleh industrial zone in Casablanca, Atlantic Foods is a fast-growing SME specialising in the import and distribution of food products for the modern circuit and out-of-home catering.
 The company’s total electricity consumption is 1,130,459 kWh/year.
-This energy is mainly used for the cold storage rooms, which account for up to 80% of the electricity consumption, the remaining 20% is used for lighting and administration.
+This energy is mainly used for the production of cold for the cold storage rooms, which account for up to 80% of the electricity consumption, the remaining 20% is used for lighting and administration.

 The project consists of the design, supply, installation and commissioning of a 353.25 kWp solar photovoltaic power plant on the roof of the company’s logistics storage unit.
 This type of installation, known as “self-consumption solar power”, will cover part of the site’s electricity needs.
 This will be in addition to the basic power supply from the public electricity grid (ONEE), which means that the electrical equipment will operate on two sources of electricity, namely the public grid and the photovoltaic generator.

-The installation consists of the supply and installation of the following elements : solar panels; inverters; supervision and control system; metal structure and module support; and electrical wiring and connection.
+The installation consists of the supply and installation of the following elements : solar panels; inverters; supervision and control system; metal structure and module supports; and electrical wiring and connection.

 The implementation of this project is expected to produce approximately 467.8 MWh/year, which corresponds to an annual saving of €42,773.
 The investment costs amount to € 218,372.
 The project will have a positive economic and environmental impact and will be repaid by the gains generated by the energy savings.
 The project will also avoid 267 t CO2e/year of greenhouse gases.